movAX13h/turrican2tools/README.md

 ### Table Of Contents (TOC)

-Consists of a list of 24 byte entries.
+Consists of a list of 24-byte entries.
+The list has a fixed maximum size, holding space for 300 entries (7200 bytes).
+Empty entries are filled with 00.
 ```
-12 byte ... filename, space-padded right
+12 byte ... filename, maximum 12 characters, padded with whitespace characters (0x20)
- 4 byte ... ?
+ 4 byte ... unpacked file length
- 4 byte ... ?
+ 4 byte ... packed stream start position (counted from the beginning of the exe file)
- 4 byte ... ?
+ 4 byte ... packed stream end position (counted from the beginning of the exe file)
 ```